camunda/camunda-docs-manual/content/update/minor/710-to-711/_index.md

 # Exception Handling in Processes

 The semantics of existing processes might change.
-Now [BpmnErrors can be thrown from listeners]({{< ref "/user-guide/process-engine/delegation-code.md#throw-bpmn-errors-from-listeners" >}}) and could be caught by existing error start or error boundary events.
+A thrown exception from Execution and Task Listeners could be caught by existing error start or error boundary events.
 If no error boundary/start event is found on the scope, the execution is ended.
+For more information, please check the [User Guide]({{< ref "/user-guide/process-engine/delegation-code.md#throw-bpmn-errors-from-listeners" >}}).